designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 behavioural probe of some kind is instigated.

-At an important level of description, then -- roughly speaking, the level at which folk-psychological attibutions are useful -- there is something which behaviourally amounts to a consciousness gateway.
+At an important level of description, then -- roughly speaking, the level at which folk-psychological attributions are useful -- there is something which behaviourally amounts to a consciousness gateway.
 The Multiple Drafts model explains how one can have something like an inner presentation without anything quite so baroque as a literal movie